techmeg/fm-launch-countdown-timer/README.md

 Fun stuff to learn -- I spent the bulk of my time messing around with:
  - layering background images
  - clamping
+ - making the countdown clock work with zero padded single digits

 That was hard enough, so I passed on trying to make the cards flip -- too fancy for me.

 Users should be able to: